Plasma Exchange (Plasmapheresis Treatment)

 How does plasma exchange help treat NMOSD?

-In NMO, the AQP4 antibody (AQP4-IgG) results in damage to nerve cells and their protective coating in the optic nerve, spinal cord, and brain.
+In NMOSD, the body produces an antibody targeting AQP4 (AQP4-IgG) that results in damage to nerve cells and their protective coating in the optic nerve, spinal cord, and brain.
 This nerve coating is called myelin.
-While many people with NMO have the AQP4 antibody (AQP4-IgG) in their blood, 1 in 4 people do not.
+While many people with NMOSD have the AQP4 antibody (AQP4-IgG) in their blood, 1 in 4 people do not.
 This adds to the complexity of the disease.4,5

-PLEX may be an effective treatment in those who have sudden, severe attacks that do not respond to high-dose intravenous (through the vein, or IV) steroids.
+PLEX may be an effective treatment in those who have sudden, severe NMOSD attacks that do not respond to high-dose intravenous (through the vein, or IV) steroids.
 PLEX involves removing blood through a large IV and using a machine to separate the blood cells from the fluid (plasma).
-Blood cells are then mixed with a replacement solution and returned to the body.6,7
+Blood cells are then mixed with a replacement solution and returned to the body.
+By removing and replacing the plasma, PLEX helps remove the abnormal, bad AQP4 antibody and other inflammatory components that may be contributing to the NMOSD attack.6,7

 Types of plasmapheresis